This is good for a laugh, but has at least a smidgen of truth in it, too, I believe. What do you think?

 From their Mission and Values page:

 "The Mission of the Pennsylvania Family Institute is to strengthen families by restoring to public life the traditional, foundational principles and values essential for the well-being of society.
 We are a research and education organization devoted to restoring these values to our state and nation.
-We produce policy reports, promote responsible citizenship and work to promote unity among pro-family groups."
+We produce policy reports, promote responsible citizenship and work to promote unity among pro-family groups."and their About page:

 The Need for Strong Families Has Never Been Greater